Radiocontrast agent: Barium sulfate (digestive system)

 Barium sulfate, an insoluble white powder, is typically used for enhancing contrast in the GI tract.
 Depending on how it is to be administered the compound is mixed with water, thickeners, de-clumping agents, and flavourings to make the contrast agent.
-As the barium sulfate doesn't dissolve, this type of contrast agent is an opaque white mixture.
+As the barium sulfate does not dissolve, this type of contrast agent is an opaque white mixture.
 It is only used in the digestive tract; it is usually swallowed as a barium sulfate suspension or administered as an enema.
 After the examination, it leaves the body with the feces.

 Air

-As in the picture on the right where both air and barium are used together (hence the term "double-contrast" barium enema) air can be used as a contrast material because it is less radio-opaque than the tissues it is defining.
-In the picture it highlights the interior of the colon.
-An example of a technique using purely air for the contrast medium is an air arthrogram where the injection of air into a joint cavity allows the cartilage covering the ends of the bones to be visualized.
+Air can be used as a contrast material because it is less radio-opaque than the tissues it is defining.
+A double contrast barium enema, or DCBE, uses both air and barium together.
+In an air arthrogram, where air alone is used as a contrast medium, the injection of air into a joint cavity allows the cartilage covering the ends of the bones to be visualized.

 Before the advent of modern neuroimaging techniques, air or other gases were used as contrast agents employed to displace the cerebrospinal fluid in the brain while performing a pneumoencephalography.
 Sometimes called an "air study", this once common yet highly-unpleasant procedure was used to enhance the outline of structures in the brain, looking for shape distortions caused by the presence of lesions.